rive-app/rive-android/README.md

 The Rive renderer is available _experimentally_ in `7.0.0`.

 Read more about the Rive Renderer [here](https://rive.app/renderer).
-Additional information on [choosing a renderer](https://help.rive.app/runtimes/renderer) for Rive's runtimes.
+Additional information on [choosing a renderer](https://rive.app/community/doc/overview/docD20dU9Rod) for Rive's runtimes.

-You may encounter incompatibilities with specific devices - for example, the new renderer won't work on emulators just yet but only on physical devices.

 Your feedback is greatly appreciated during this stage and we'd love to hear from you!